MalakAmgad/RideShare/README.md

 # 🚕 Taxi Fare Prediction Web Application

-This project is a web application that predicts the fare of a taxi ride based on user-inputted pickup and dropoff coordinates, passenger count, time, and other details.
-The app leverages Django as the backend framework, a Google Maps API integration for location selection, and a Jupyter notebook for data processing and model training.
+This project is a web application that accurately predicts the fare of a taxi ride based on pickup and dropoff locations, passenger count, and trip time details.
+The app is built using Django as the backend framework, with Google Maps API integration for an interactive user experience.
+A Jupyter notebook supports data processing and model training.

 ## 📋 Table of Contents
 - [Features](#features)